wocommunity/wonder/Examples/Ajax/ERDivaLookExample/Readme.txt

 15. Google-style "quick Search" feature on Movies List page.
 (Neutral look only).
 Turn on via D2w key allowsFiltering.
 16. Modal confirmation panel (ajax) on Rental edit page (on save).
 17. Property level ajax updates set via the d2wRule "isAjax" for some components.
 See Edit Movie.studio for a (contrived) example.
+18. Ajax exception page (to use the ERDivaLook default exception page, you need to order ERDivaLook framework before JavaWOExtensions).

 Features (Not demo-ed)
 ========